CBD Oil For Skin Care

 - Lifestyle changes – such as avoiding itching and preventing exposure to allergens

 Psoriasis is a chronic disease of the skin.
 It occurs when skin has an accelerated life cycle of cells, resulting in an accumulation of skin cells.
 The build up of skin cells can look like scales or red patches.
 There are many forms of psoriasis, including plaque, nail, guttate, inverse, and pustular.
 Psoriasis can cause extreme discomfort and make it challenging to perform some daily tasks.
-Also, psoriasis can be associated with other diseases of the body, like psoriatic arthritis and type two diabetes.
-Common treatments include:
+Common therapy includes: